HiggsTools: BSM scalar phenomenology with new versions of HiggsBounds and HiggsSignals: Introduction

 Consequently, every BSM model modifying the scalar sector of the SM --- either by modifying the couplings of the SM-like Higgs boson or by adding new BSM scalars to the theory --- should be tested against all the available data collected at the LHC, at LEP and other colliders.
 Due to the large number of available searches and measurements, checking the consistency of a BSM parameter point with these experimental results is not feasible without the development of dedicated computer tools to facilitate this task.

 The codes \HiBo~\cite{Bechtle:2008jh,Bechtle:2011sb,Bechtle:2013wla,Bechtle:2020pkv} (see also \ccite{Bahl:2021yhk}) and \HiSi~\cite{Bechtle:2013xfa,Bechtle:2020uwn} have been developed in this spirit.
-While \HiBo allows checking BSM models against exclusion limits from searches for new scalar bosons, \HiSi allows one to check the compatibility of the model with the LHC rate measurements of the Higgs boson at $125\gev$.
-Both codes, which were written using \texttt{Fortran}, have been developed and extended for roughly one decade.
+While \HiBo allows checking BSM models against exclusion limits from searches for new scalar bosons, \HiSi allows one to check the compatibility of the model with the LHC rate measurements of the Higgs boson at $125\gev$.\footnote{Besides \HiBo, no comparable tool with a focus on BSM Higgs searches exists.
+The code \texttt{Lilith}~\cite{Bernon:2015hsa,Kraml:2019sis} is similar to \HiSi.
+It, however, at present only includes partial LHC Run-2 results (e.g., no ATLAS results with full Run-2 luminosity are included).} Both codes, which were written using \texttt{Fortran}, have been developed and extended for roughly one decade.

 In this paper, we present a complete rewrite of \HiBo and \HiSi in modern \cpp. \HiBo and \HiSi are now parts of the package \HiTo which also contains \HiPr as a third subpackage facilitating for the user the task of providing theory predictions for the production and decay rates of BSM scalar bosons from the model input.
 The new setup allows for an easy implementation of new searches and measurements and provides simple-to-use \cpp, \py, and \mat interfaces.
 It also contains new features like the implementation of non-resonant di-Higgs boson searches, the support for doubly-charged Higgs bosons, or \cp-sensitive coupling measurements.
-In this paper we provide a description of the updated codes as well as the newly implemented search limits and rate measurements, and we illustrate the application to several physics examples, demonstrating these new features.
+In this paper, we provide a description of the updated codes as well as the newly implemented search limits and rate measurements, and we illustrate the application to several physics examples, demonstrating these new features.

 The paper is structured as follows.
 In \cref{sec:higgstools}, we discuss the \HiTo framework containing the three subpackages \HiPr, \HiBo, and \HiSi.
 Instructions on how to use this framework are given in \cref{sec:interfaces}.
 In \cref{sec:examples}, we present several physics examples demonstrating the features of the \HiTo framework.
 Our conclusions are provided in \cref{sec:conclusions}.